markrages/cordic_polar/README.md

 optional arguments:

   `-h`, `--help`            show this help message and exit

   `--pdfname PDFNAME`       Filename for error report

+  `--headername HEADERNAME` Filename for header

 The code is printed to the output.
+If a header filename is given, a suitable header is written to this file.
+Otherwise, the routines are set up for single-header `#include`.

 Scaling and Units
 -----------------